-- Dissolve 3 tsp salt in 3 glasses of water and soak the cauliflower florets in it for 30 minutes.
+- Dissolve 3 teaspoons of salt in 3 glasses of water and soak the cauliflower florets in it for 30 minutes.

 - Wash the florets well in running water, then pat dry and spread on a cloth.
 Allow the florets to dry completely under a fan or in the sun.

-- While the florets are drying, heat mustard oil until it smokes.
-Put off the heat and let it cool down completely.
+- While the florets are drying, heat the mustard oil until it smokes.
+Turn off the heat and let it cool down completely.

 - Put the dry cauliflower florets in a large bowl.
-Sprinkle the ground mustard seeds, roasted cumin powder, ground fenugreek seeds, turmeric powder, red chilli powder and salt.
-Squeeze the lemons in the bowl.
+Sprinkle in the ground mustard seeds, roasted cumin powder, ground fenugreek seeds, turmeric powder, red chilli powder, and salt.
+Squeeze the lemons into the bowl.

 - Pour this tempering over the pickle mixture in the bowl.
 Mix well again.

 - Transfer the cauliflower pickle to an airtight bottle and cap tightly.
-Expose the bottle to sunlight for 3-4 days and shake it morning and evening.
-The pickle is ready to eat now.
+Expose the bottle to sunlight for 3 to 4 days and shake it every morning and evening.
+The pickle will then be ready to eat.

 © 2018 Rajan Singh Jolly